gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-10-29-temporary-title.md

 This is the first post of the _Gardening with Git_ series.
 The goal of the series is to build a model for Git, good enough to predict the outcome of the most common Git commands, and to provide insight about conventions and practices which make Git a wonderful ally in the operation of a software craftpeople team by favorizing not only source code version control, but also knowledge sharing and communication.

-In this post, we'll build a tree representation of Git repositories, then break it to learn from its limits, and finally fix it to make it the first piece of our model.
+In this post, we'll build a tree representation of Git repositories, then break it to learn from its limitations, and finally fix it to make it the first piece of our model.
 As an outcome, this journey will introduce the first of the most important Git concepts: context.

 #### Towards a tree representation of Git repositories